cabforum/servercert/docs/BR.md

 No stipulation.

 ## 1.5 Policy administration
-This Certificate Policy for Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates present criteria established by the CA/Browser Forum for use by Certification Authorities when issuing, maintaining, and revoking publicly-trusted Certificates.
-This CP may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
-Because one of the primary beneficiaries of this CP is the end user, the Forum openly invites anyone to make recommendations and suggestions by email to the CA/Browser Forum at questions@cabforum.org.
+The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates present criteria established by the CA/Browser Forum for use by Certification Authorities when issuing, maintaining, and revoking publicly-trusted Certificates.
+This document may be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
+Because one of the primary beneficiaries of this document is the end user, the Forum openly invites anyone to make recommendations and suggestions by email to the CA/Browser Forum at questions@cabforum.org.
 The Forum members value all input, regardless of source, and will seriously consider all such input.

 ### 1.5.1 Organization Administering the Document